Stop worrying about getting your ex back and get YOURSELF back first.

 So, if you want your relationship back (or you want a new relationship that lasts next time), you need to come back to yourself first!
 This breakup is a true test of your character.
 When your world falls apart, who are you in the midst of this failed fairytale?

-The bad news is — there isn’t a Google maps “best route” for easily navigating your way out of a breakup.
+The bad news is — there isn’t a Google Maps “best route” for easily navigating your way out of a breakup.
 The good news is — since you’re reading this, you’ve actually already taken the first step.

 It's reality check time!
-Here are the 3 sad ways you broke up with yourself before your ex even had a chance to dump you (and how to reclaim the healthy, happy version of you before).
+Here are the three sad ways you broke up with yourself before your ex even had a chance to dump you (and how to reclaim the healthy, happy version of you before).